bob451/hello-world/README.md

 # hello-world
-Which is the usual beginners place to start.
+Which is the usual beginners place to start, isn't it.